MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/work-folders/deploy-work-folders.md

 -   The subject name of the certificate must contain the public Work Folders URL used for discovering the Work Folders service from across the Internet – this must be in the format of `workfolders.`*<domain_name>*.

 -   Subject alternative names (SANs) must be present on the certificate listing the server name for each sync server in use.

+ The Work Folders Certificate Management [blog](https://blogs.technet.microsoft.com/filecab/2013/08/09/work-folders-certificate-management/) provides additional information on using certificates with Work Folders.

 ## Step 2: Create DNS records
  To allow users to sync across the Internet, you must create a Host (A) record in public DNS to allow Internet clients to resolve your Work Folders URL.
 This DNS record should resolve to the external interface of the reverse proxy server.

- On your internal network, you should create a DNS alias record for the Work Folders URL that resolves to the server names of all sync servers on the network.
+ On your internal network, create a CNAME record in DNS named workfolders which resolves to the FDQN of a Work Folders server.
+When Work Folders clients use auto discovery, the URL used to discover the Work Folders server is https://workfolders.domain.com.
+If you plan to use auto discovery, the workfolders CNAME record must exist in DNS.

-##  <a name="step3"></a> Step 3: Install Work Folders on file servers
+## Step 3: Install Work Folders on file servers
  You can install Work Folders on a domain-joined server by using Server Manager or by using Windows PowerShell, locally or remotely across a network.
 This is useful if you are configuring multiple sync servers across your network.

  To deploy the role in Server Manager, do the following: